MadcoreTom/pigeon-path/readme.md

 * track the number of turns, and have a par
 * imps that move left/right or up/down each turn
 * Different palettes

+## Item System idea

+You can pick up an item as you pass over it

+if you pick up a second item, the first one is dropped

+you can use the item on tiles you end on

+items
+* hammer - breaks rocks
+* key - opens door
+* boat - can cross water
+* sword - kills baddies
+* shield - doesn't get hut by baddies